UK-Generations-Study/UK-cancer-trends/README.txt

 - Wales Data sourced from source 1, Physical activity section.
 Year range taken as 2016/17 to 2019/20 as concerns about differing methodology from that point onwards.
 - N. Ireland Data sourced from source 1, Table "Physical Activity".
 Full years extracted as no change in methodology noted.
 Years removed where question not asked.

+Activity_Alt
+- England Data sourced from source 3.
+Table 1 contains categories for all people, Table 2 stratifies by sex and age and measures % Active.

 Age at First Birth
 - UK Data sourced from source 2 which contained UK wide data.
 Continuous year range selected.